bevyengine/bevy-website/content/learn/book/getting-started/setup/_index.md

 Bevy can be built just fine using default configuration on stable Rust.
 However for maximally fast iterative compiles, we recommend the following configuration:

 * **Enable Bevy's Dynamic Linking Feature**: This is the most impactful compilation time decrease!
-If `bevy` is a dependency, you can compile the binary with the "dynamic" feature flag (enables dynamic linking).
-Note that right now, this doesn't work on Windows.
+If `bevy` is a dependency, you can compile the binary with the "dynamic_linking" feature flag (enables dynamic linking). **Important!** On Windows you _must_ also enable the [perfomance optimizations](#compile-with-performance-optimizations) or you will get a [`too many exported symbols`](https://github.com/bevyengine/bevy/issues/1110#issuecomment-1312926923) error.

   ```sh
   cargo run --features bevy/dynamic_linking